 Refraction of light

-When light is passed through glass, it is often bent four times.
+When light is passed through the glass, it is often bent four times.
 With each bend the image becomes distorted, and the colour and position are no longer true.
 The thicker the piece of glass, the more apparent the problem.
 Acrylic on the other hand bends light just once or twice, allowing for a more accurate image.
-This makes acrylic ideal for uses such as doors and windows on garage.
+This makes acrylic ideal for uses such as doors and windows in the garage.

-Acrylic is generally unaffected by most household detergents and is virtually maintenance free.
+Acrylic is generally unaffected by most household detergents and is virtually maintenance-free.